Holiday houses in Dangar Island

 At just 30 hectares in area, Dangar Island can be walked in about two hours along a circular bushland path.
 The lower ground takes you past the Bowling Club and the only shop and cafe on the island.
 The higher ground offers picturesque views of the Hawkesbury River and the community hall, which supports numerous groups and workshops.
 The island has a healthy mix of natural and cultural history, from lush vegetation and migratory birds to Indigenous engravings and rock shelters.

-Top things to do in Dangar Island
+What are the top things to do in Dangar Island?

 Kiparra Park